domotheawsome/learning-react/airbnb-clone/README.md

 # Airbnb Clone

-Part 2 of the Learning React series.
-Lessons from Scrimba: https://scrimba.com/playlist/pqQgrcN
+This project is the final result of the second Scrimba tutorial.
+Follow the instructions below to compile and view the project on your local machine.
+Lesson Playlist: https://scrimba.com/playlist/pqQgrcN

 # Getting Started with Create React App